ANoyanyasadi/Cafe-App/README.md

 # Udemig-Cafe-App-Project
-# Cafe-App

-# In this project, we created a Cafe shop where you can buy different types of coffees, as well as having information about coffee types.
+ In this project, we created a Cafe shop where you can buy different types of coffees, as well as having information about coffee types.

- # Used Programmes:
+  Used Programmes:
  • HTML5,

  • CSS,